Master-Code-Programmer/license-maven-plugin/src/it/aggregate-download-licenses-sort-by-pluginId/readme.md

-See the result of `sortedByDependencyName.xml` as a website by starting a local webserver in this directory, like:
+See a HTML table of `sortedByDependencyName.xml` by starting a local webserver in this directory, like:

 ```shell
 python3 -m http.server